Jump to content

 No.

-Do I need to be able to read music?
+Do I have to be able to read music?

 What counts is musical talent - definitely in an unconventional way.
 Reading music is not mandatory for the aptitude examination.